iree-org/iree/docs/repository_management.md

 Currently, the two most challenging projects to manage as dependencies are TensorFlow and LLVM.
-Both are typically pinned to specific versions that are integrated upstream at a cadence up to many times per day.
+Both are typically pinned to specific versions that are integrated in the Google source repository at a cadence up to many times per day.
 Further, because LLVM does not ship with Bazel BUILD files, IREE "borrows" the BUILD files from TensorFlow (for building with Bazel).
 Just to make it more interesting, since TensorFlow does not ship with CMakeLists, IREE uses overlay CMakeLists.txt to build subsets of TensorFlow needed for the compiler (when built with CMake).
 While these externally managed build files are written to be moderately generic, they can and do break and require manual intervention at times (i.e. there is no guarantee that updating to a new commit of either will not require some manual work on the build files).

 The only combination which is expected to work is the llvm-project commit noted in the `LLVM_COMMIT` setting in